abinit/abinit/doc/tutorial/eph4zpr.md

 ```

 or simply copy the tarball by clicking the "download button" in the github interface.
-Note that the directory with the input files must be located in the same working directory as the one in which
+Note **that the directory with the input files must be located in the same working directory**
-you will be executing the tutorial.
+in which you will be executing the tutorial.

-The input file of the GS run is also stored in the DEN.nc file and one can easily access it with the
-*ncdump* utility

 !!! info